Your IP address is:

 • What's the difference between IPv4 and IPv6?

 IPv4 is the fourth version of the Internet Protocol, first deployed in the early 1980s.
 IPv4 addresses consist of four numbers separated by dots.
-Every number (except for the first one) can range between 0 and 255, giving us around 4.3 billion unique addresses.
+Every number (except the first one) can range between 0 and 255, giving us around 4.3 billion unique addresses.
 By the 1990s, we were beginning to exhaust this pool, mandating another revision of the Internet Protocol.

 IPv6 is the latest version.
 First introduced in 1995, its main purpose is to help us deal with the depletion of unused IPv4 addresses.
 IPv6 addresses consist of eight groups of four hexadecimal digits, resulting in a potentially inexhaustible number of unique addresses.